 Riverscapes

 Hosting a farming panel at an activist-heavy river summit aired topics beyond those many just want to talk about.
 Pollution is a big issue but so is water abstraction and imported water via fruit.
+Another summit set for this year (click the pic for details).

 Irish thinking